 Resupply points are every 5 to 7 days.
 Yogi's handbook has fairly current info on what's available for purchase.
 Some people use a bounce box to forward town only items from resupply to resupply.
 More info on our pct page.

 This is another thing that the PCTA covers well, so check the PCTA FAQs.
 A personal observation is that there are many places where the trail has a very narrow tread, and you need to walk your horse across.
-There are also spots were downed trees make the trail impassible to stock.
+There are also spots were downed trees make the trail impassible for stock.

 Some questions always raise a storm on the pct-l, with strong opinions on both sides, and no agreement.
 The following questions are in that category: